Aduro Clean Technologies — From Lab to NASDAQ

 The Challenge

-Aduro’s Hydrochemolytic™ Technology had transformative potential in the $14 billion chemical recycling market, but as a cleantech startup, it faced unique risks: unproven scalability, regulatory uncertainties in waste management, and skepticism from investors accustomed to volatile cleantech ventures, and projects claiming to convert waste to energy that ultimately failed.
-Early investors needed protection from execution risk, while management required sufficient equity to stay motivated through a long development cycle.
-Raising money at too high a valuation added risk and significantly limited upside potential; raising too low risked excessive dilution for management.
+Aduro’s Hydrochemolytic™ Technology had transformative potential in the $14 billion chemical recycling market, but as a cleantech startup, it faced unique risks: unproven scalability, regulatory uncertainties in waste management, and skepticism from investors accustomed to volatile cleantech ventures or projects claiming to convert waste to energy that ultimately failed.
+Early investors required structural protection from execution risk, while management required sufficient equity to stay incentivized through a long development cycle.
+Raising money at too high a valuation added risk and significantly limited upside potential; raising too low risked excessive dilution for founders.

 Our goal was to design a structure that:

-- Positioned the company for progressive capital raises and uplistings
+• Positioned the company for progressive capital raises and global uplistings

 Our Approach

-We designed a performance-based milestone structure tailored to the cleantech sector’s high capital needs and long validation timelines:
+We implemented a sophisticated, performance-based milestone structure tailored to the cleantech sector’s high capital needs and long validation timelines:

 Class B Special Warrants: Converted upon major commercial or financing achievements, such as a transaction with an institution which clearly has the capacity to finance Aduro’s majority owned commercial operation; certain commercial production achievements; significant commercial revenue targets; equity investment in Aduro of at least $3 million at a pre-money valuation of $40 million or more; total market capitalization of $65 million or greater for 19 out of any 20 consecutive trading days; or a complete buyout of all issued and outstanding shares at a minimum value threshold (Second Milestone, within 4 years of the closing date).